patrickjoh/RED-Lookup/README.md

 The body contains:

 * The URL to be triggered upon event (the service that should be invoked)
-* The country for which the trigger applies (if empty, it applies to any invocation)
+* The country for which the trigger applies (if empty, it applies to any invocation for a specific country)
-* The number of invocations after which a notification is triggered (it should re-occur
-* Every number of invocations, i.e., if 5 is specified, it should occur after 5, 10, 15 invocation, and so on, unless the webhook is deleted).
+* The number of invocations after which a notification is triggered (it will re-occur every number of invocations, i.e., if 5 is specified, it should occur after 5, 10, 15 invocation, and so on, unless the webhook is deleted).

 ```http